 I’ve been involved in PPC a pretty long time – since 2001 and the days of GoTo.com*.
 Originally I worked in-house and had to be able to explain PPC and campaign performance to the C-suite.
 After starting this agency in 2006, my audience became CMOs, presidents, and owners of prospective clients.
 Today, in addition to prospects, I explain to audiences of all sophistication levels at events around the world.

-* Quick side note.
-GoTo.com had no element of Quality Score; that was one of the early key elements Google AdWords introduced.
+*Quick side note.
+GoTo.com had no element of Quality Score; that was one of the early key elements Google AdWords introduced (which is now Google Ads).
 And they let you see what everyone else was bidding on the same keywords.
 You would pay exactly one cent more than the advertiser directly underneath you.
-Some people decided they would bid $25 (a HUGE amount back then and still today depending on keyword and location for some industries) just to scare off everyone else who were bidding in the $0.20 – $0.50 range.
+Some people decided they would bid $25 (a HUGE amount back then and still today depending on keyword and location for some industries) just to scare off everyone else who was bidding in the $0.20 – $0.50 range.
 One of my favorite past times was bidding $24.99 so they would have to pay the full $25 and quickly run out of their daily budgets.
-I got more than a few angry calls
+I got more than a few angry calls.

 Without further ado: